tracim/tracim/doc/frontend/tables.md

 - `header`: Text that should be displayed in the header.
 - `tooltip`: Text that should be used as the header's tooltip.
 - `className`: The classes that should be applied to each cell of the column.
+- `id`: The id of the column, must be unique
+- `style`: An array of styles brought by the STYLE constant.

 Additional arguments can be added after settings.